hip-satomi/ObiWan-Microbi/Readme.md

 | D  | Hold the d key to select multiple children for a cell |
 | C | Activate/Deactivate edge cutting mode |

+## Adding ObiWan-Microbi to an existing OMERO instance

+In order to run `ObiWan-Microbi` with an existing OMERO instance you can edit the OMERO web endpoint [here](https://github.com/hip-satomi/ObiWan-Microbi/blob/01a6a9d4fde482c6063bdf02cc4548da8329f03d/docker-compose.yml#L64) pointing to the correct web address.
+In that case, the omero containers can be remove from the `docker-compose` script.
+Furthermore, it is recommended to run `ObiWan-Microbi` on the same computer as OMERO to prevent problems with cross-site references.

 ## Feature List

 A complete feature list of the ObiWan-Microbi software platform